-Programmed delayed charge modes can be temporarily overridden to an Immediate charge mode for one charge cycle.
+Programmed delayed charge modes can be temporarily overridden to an immediate charge mode for one charge cycle.
 Also, the next planned departure time can be temporarily overridden for one charge cycle.
-In addition to the in-vehicle overrides through the programmable charging screens, there are other ways to temporarily override a delayed charge mode.
-See Plug-In Charging ⇒ 235.
+In addition to the in-vehicle overrides via the programmable charging screens, there are other ways to temporarily override a delayed charge mode.
+See Plug-In Charging \$237.